Article_Banner_chai_tea.webp

 The Origin of Chai: Where Does Chai Tea Come From?

-The origins of the word chai, meaning ‘tea’ in Hindi, is derived from the Sinitic Chinese word cha, (茶) for tea.2 Contrary to the Western spicy take of chai tea, chai in Hindi actually means black tea with milk and sugar.
-Whereas masala tea is black tea with milk, sugar infused with aromatic and basic spices that is often misused in the West as ‘chai tea’.
+The origin of the word chai, meaning ‘tea’ in Hindi, is derived from the Sinitic Chinese word cha, (茶) for tea.2 Contrary to the Western spicy take of chai tea, chai in Hindi actually means black tea with milk and sugar.
+Whereas masala tea is black tea with milk and sugar, infused with aromatic and basic spices that are often misnamed in the West as ‘chai tea’.

 The flavour and colour of chai comes from the tea leaves’ tannin content, along with the stimulant caffeine.1 The recipes of masala chai tea vary across the regions and also among families.

-Fun Fact: Undisturbed tea plants can grow over 1000 years old.
+Undisturbed tea plants can grow for over 1000 years.
 The largest known tea plant is found at Mt.
-Dahei in Monghai, Xishuangbanna. with a height of The tree is 14.7m, and tall with a trunk circumference of 2.9m, and an estimated age of 1700 years old.3
+Dahei in Monghai, Xishuangbanna.
+The tree is 14.7m tall, with a trunk circumference of 2.9m, and an estimated age of 1700 years old.3

 Homemade Masala Chai Recipe